 When roasting vegetables in the oven, you usually add at least a small amount of cooking oil to help keep the vegetables from sticking to the pan.
 But if you're looking for an alternative, try roasting vegetables without oil.
 Here are four methods to try.

 Video of the Day

 One of the primary reasons that even health-conscious cooks resort to the use of cooking oils is to prevent vegetables from burning and sticking to the pan.
 Using nonstick pans treated with Teflon or a comparable substance is one way to help eliminate oils from your diet without burning all of your vegetables.

-Substitute Low-Fat Liquids
+3. Substitute Low-Fat Liquids

 There are many alternative liquids that are lower in fat and can be substituted for oil when roasting vegetables.
 Using an oil substitute will prevent your vegetables from sticking and lend them a distinct flavor.

-High Heat and a Long Cook Time
+4. High Heat and a Long Cook Time

 When roasting vegetables without oil in the oven, use high heat and cook them long enough for them to caramelize on the outside.
-Food website Whole Story recommends this method for vegetables that stay juicy on the inside but brown and caramelize to add flavor to the outside.
+This method helps vegetables stay juicy on the inside but brown and caramelize to add flavor to the outside.

 For example, try roasting portobello mushrooms in the oven at 375 degrees Fahrenheit for 15 to 20 minutes, adding a small amount of soy sauce or other liquid for flavor.